tieutrongphuc/tp/docs/UserGuide.md

 ### Adding tags to a person: `tag`
 Adds one or more tags to an existing person in the address book.<br>
-You can choose to add research tags and title tags to reflect  your contacts' research topics or job titles.
+To reflect  your contacts' research topics or job titles, you can choose to add research tags and title tags by using different prefixes `rtt/` or `jtt/`, instead of `t/` (see below).
 These tags are displayed with a different colour than other tags.

 **Format:** `tag INDEX t/TAG [t/MORE_TAGS]…​`<br>